 Some individuals with acquired aplastic anemia also have another disorder at the same time, called paroxysmal nocturnal hemoglobinuria (PNH).
 Acquired aplastic and PNH have a close relationship that is not fully understood by researchers.
 It is believed that PNH arises in the setting of autoimmune acquired aplastic anemia and bone marrow failure.
 Individuals affected with acquired aplastic anemia are also at risk that it will evolve into another similar disorder known as myelodysplasia.
-In rare cases, acquired aplastic anemia may eventually evolve into leukemia.
+In a minority of cases, acquired aplastic anemia may eventually evolve into leukemia.
 PNH is caused by an acquired genetic defect affecting the PIGA gene, limited to the stem cells.
 The PIGA gene mutations cause blood cells to become sensitive to increased destruction by complement, a blood immunity protein.
 About half patients with aplastic anemia have evidence of PNH at presentation, as detected by flow cytometry.
 Furthermore, patients who respond following immunosuppressive therapy may recover with PNH.
 There are a minority of MDS patients with hypoplastic or low cellularity bone marrow, as seen in acquired aplastic anemia.
 These conditions are often mistaken for each other, so whether one is transformed to another is uncertain.
 (For more information on these disorders, see the Related Disorders section of this report.)

 Most cases of acquired aplastic anemia occur unrelated to any identifiable causes, or for unknown reasons (idiopathic).
 Researchers believe that most are due to the immune system mistakenly targeting the bone marrow (autoimmunity).
 Autoimmune disorders are caused when the body’s natural defenses against “foreign” or invading organisms begin to attack healthy tissue for unknown reasons.
 Tests to confirm this in any individual case are not very readily available, but there is much evidence to support this pathogenic mechanism.